Planning Your Korean Ski Holiday?

 As an experienced skier who has lived in South Korea since 2007—and considers himself something of an expert on the subject—I’m often asked, “What is the best ski resort in South Korea?”

 For me, it usually comes down to two top choices: High 1 Resort and Yongpyong Resort.
 Both have their strengths, but this guide focuses on why Yongpyong Resort (also known as Mona Yongpyong Resort) stands out as my top pick.
-If you’re interested in High 1 Resort’s unique offerings, you can check out my complete guide for an in-depth look at what it has to offer.
+If you’re interested in reading more about High 1, I encourage you to check out my complete guide to High 1 Resort for comparison.

-A host of several events during the 2018 Winter Olympics, Mona Yongpyong Resort offers expert terrain, a traditional ski atmosphere, and a Western-style vibe that many international skiers and snowboarders will appreciate.
+A host of several events during the 2018 Winter Olympics, Mona Yongpyong Resort offers some of Korea’s best expert terrain, high-class facilities, and a Western-style resort vibe that many international skiers and snowboarders will appreciate.

-In my opinion, these factors make Yongpyong one of South Korea’s best ski resorts.
+In my opinion, these factors make Yongpyong one of, if not the best, ski resorts in South Korea.

 About Colorado Saram